-Julie Drizin is the first executive director of Current, leading the organization’s content, revenue, development and community engagement strategies.
+Julie Drizin has served as executive director of Current since 2015.
 Julie previously served as Director of the Journalism Center on Children and Families at the University of Maryland’s Philip Merrill College of Journalism, where she taught undergraduates and managed the Casey Medals for Meritorious Journalism.
 She has worked in and around public media for three decades, including stints with the Association of Independents in Radio, the National Center for Media Engagement, J-Lab, WETA and WXPN.
 An award-winning producer and innovator, Julie launched two successful national shows, Democracy Now! and NPR’s Justice Talking.
-She is a mom to two teenage daughters.

 About Karen Everhart

-Karen Everhart was promoted to managing editor of Current in 2012, supervising a team of four reporters and editors, freelance contributors and student interns.
+Karen Everhart is managing editor of Current, supervising a team of staff reporters and editors, freelance contributors, designers and student interns.
 She joined Current back when Barney and Carmen Sandiego were the big stars of PBS Kids and stayed on to cover every major beat — public TV, CPB and public radio — over two decades as a reporter and senior editor.
 In 2007, Karen began focusing on public radio’s digital initiatives and how local broadcasters were adapting to the demands of multiplatform media distribution.
 After hours, she’s into bicycling, cooking for family and friends and live music events.

 About Mike Janssen

-Mike joined Current as its first digital editor in 2014 and began writing for Current in 2000, covering primarily public radio and digital initiatives in public media.
-Mike has also written for a variety of publications as a freelancer for seven years; was a fellow with the National Black Programming Consortium's Public Media Corps from 2010-11; and hosted a show of eclectic music on WPFW in Washington, D.C.
-In his spare time, he enjoys spending time with his family, making coffee, and playing banjo in his band, The Boundary Stones.
+Mike has held the role of digital editor since 2014.
+Before becoming editor, he covered public radio and digital initiatives in public media for Current.
+Mike has also written for a variety of publications as a freelancer, was a Public Media Corps fellow, and has hosted talk and music shows on community radio stations in the Washington, D.C., area.
+In his spare time, he enjoys spending time with his family, playing banjo, cooking, and making coffee and cocktails.

 About Laura Rogers